hameed1239/adopt-a-dog/README.md

 ## Description

-**Adopt Me** is a website for a dog shelter where users (site visitors) can adopt the dogs.
-It is a MERN stack app.
+**Adopt Me** is a platform for a dog shelter where users (site visitors) can adopt the dogs.
+It is a Progressive Web Application (PWA) that was built using the MERN stack.

 ## Table of Contents